Akshaysonawane/surveytool/README.md

 1. UI can be improved to a good extent
 2. Error messages needs to be shown on success or failure
 3. Reuse of Dropdown component can be done
+4. Admin part can be adde to add or remove questions and surveys

 ## References
 1. Official react-bootstrap website to use bootstrap components